taiki-e/msp430f5529-quickstart/README.md

    - Where does flash memory, RAM, and interrupt vectors begin in the address space?

-   `msp430g2553` is used for the examples in this crate.
+   `msp430f5529` is used for the examples in this crate.
 Answering the first question above:

-   - `msp430g2553` belongs to the [`MSP430x2xx` family](https://www.ti.com/lit/ug/slau144j/slau144j.pdf).
+   - `msp430f5529` belongs to the [`MSP430x5xx` family](https://www.ti.com/lit/ug/slau208q/slau208q.pdf).

-   The linked family manual and [datasheet](http://www.ti.com/lit/ds/slas735j/slas735j.pdf) can be used to answer the remaining questions:
+   The linked family manual and [datasheet](https://www.ti.com/lit/ds/slas590p/slas590p.pdf) can be used to answer the remaining questions:

-   - The `msp430g2553` PAC exists already and can be found on [crates.io](https://crates.io/crates/msp430g2553).
+   - The `msp430f5529` PAC exists already and can be found on [crates.io](https://crates.io/crates/msp430f5529).

-   - `msp430g2553` has 16kB of flash memory, 512 bytes of RAM, and 16 vectors.
+   - `msp430f5529` has 128kB of flash memory, 8kB of RAM, and 64 vectors.

-   - Flash memory begins at address 0xC000.
-RAM begins at address 0x0200.
+   - Flash memory begins at address 0x4400.
+RAM begins at address 0x2200.
-     The interrupt vectors begin at 0xFFE0.
+     The interrupt vectors begin at 0xFF80.

 1. If your particular device does not have a PAC crate, you will need to generate one using `svd2rust` and possibly [publish](https://doc.rust-lang.org/cargo/reference/publishing.html)